Duty to Report

 Duty to Report FAQ

 Licensees have a legislated duty to report potential misconduct.
-This is one of the key responsibilities that comes with being part of a self-regulated profession.

 Section 3-2(5) of the Rules states: